 Slate has all kinds of pros worth factoring into your flooring decision:

 - Durability: Slate is one of the toughest natural stones you can buy as a flooring option.
 Since it has put up with centuries of extreme temperatures and pressures during its formation on Earth, it can usually handle anything your home throws at it.
 Slate floor is incredibly resistant to dents, scuffs and scratches.
-Additionally, even if it does get a small scratch or scuff, the natural grooves and ridges of slate often do a good job of hiding it, unlike softer or sleeker natural flooring options such as hardwood or marble.
+Additionally, even if it does get a small scratch o r scuff, the natural grooves and ridges of slate often do a good job of hiding it, unlike softer or sleeker natural flooring options such as hardwood or marble.

 - Water resistance: The same history that's made slate nearly impervious to scratches also makes it highly water resistant.
 This makes it a great option for places like bathrooms and kitchens as well as for outdoor spaces like garden paths and patios since it can hold up against shower steam, spills, sprinklers and rain.

 - All natural: We now know that options like some types of carpeting, vinyl flooring and laminate can carry toxins — or what the Environmental Protection Agency calls volatile organic compounds, or VOCs — including formaldehyde, lead, phthalates and flame retardants.
+Slate has none of these.

 - Eco-friendly: Since slate is all natural, it's a more environmentally conscious option, especially when it's locally sourced and when you choose a VOC-free sealant.
 In the same vein, natural slate (and other natural stones) can be an energy-efficient option if you have radiant heating since it does a great job transmitting heat into the room.